-Note that to change the number of cores that the program uses you must set the environment variable OMP_NUM_THREADS.
+Note that to change the number of cores that the program uses you must set the environment variable OMP\NUM\THREADS.
 This is already done for you in the PBS script, although you will need to change the actual number yourself.

-Note that you can run using multiple threads on the login nodes - you must set OMP_NUM_THREADS before you run, e.g.:
+Note that you can run using multiple threads on the login nodes - you must set OMP\NUM\THREADS before you run, e.g.:

 '''

-user@cirrus:~> export OMP_NUM_THREADS=3
+export OMP_NUM_THREADS=4

-user@cirrus:~> ./sharpen
+./sharpen

-Image sharpening code running on 3 thread(s)

 '''